echogarden-project/echogarden/docs/Options.md

 **General**:
 * `engine`: identifier of the recognition engine to use, such as `whisper` or `vosk`
 * `language`: language code ([ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)) for the audio, like `en`, `fr`, `de`.
 Auto-detected if not set
+* `alignment`: prefix to provide custom options for alignment.
+Options detailed in section for alignment
+* `languageDetection`: prefix to provide custom options for language detection.
+Options detailed in section for speech language detection

 **Whisper**:
 * `whisper.model`: selects which Whisper model to use.
 Can be `tiny`, `tiny.en`, `base`, `base.en`, `small`, `small.en`, `medium`, `medium.en`, `large` (same as `large-v2`), `large-v1`, `large-v2`.
 Defaults to `tiny`